 Light has quantity, quality and direction.
 You can learn to see light, especially natural light very quickly.
 If you’re having problems, turn your photos into black and white.
 You can do that in camera, or in editing.
 When you do this you notice highlights and shadows.

 Using window light is a great way to start learning to see light.
 The next time you take a portrait indoors, turn off your flash and put your subject near a window.
 You’ll be amazed at your results.

 If you’re shooting outdoors, try to pick weather conditions and a time of day that have more dramatic looking light, like early morning or late day.
 Foggy days can also create interesting dramatic effects.

 I have many more tips about natural available lighting in my free e-course, and you can sign up for that here: imagemaven.com/free-ecourse/

 Of course professional photographers often use extra gear to light their subject.
 Though it’s a bit harder to master, artificial light still has quantity, quality and direction.
 I like to make my studio portraits look as natural as possible.
-If you’re interested in learning more about studio portrait lighting, I have an online workshop for that!
-Find out more about it here.

 I tell my students that the easiest way to get professional looking photos is by improving their composition.
 Compositional elements help you with where to put things in your photos.

 Composition includes things like: rule of thirds, framing, point of view, angles, and many more.

 Look at all four corners of your photo before you click the shutter.
 Concentrate on using just one or two compositional elements on your next photo excursion, and your pictures will look better.
 For more about composition, read this blog post.